1.

 Explanation

 Both gastric ulcers and H. pylori infection are highly associated with gastric malignancy.
 This means that individuals who have gastric ulcers or H. pylori infection are at an increased risk of developing gastric malignancy, which is a type of cancer that affects the stomach.
-This association suggests that these conditions may be risk factors for the development of gastric malignancy.
+Hence, this association suggests that these conditions may be risk factors for the development of gastric malignancy.

 6.